What type of recreational facilities are in Vienna?

 When we asked people living in Vienna about recreational activities, they mentioned...

 "1.
 Prater Park: Prater Park is a large public park in Vienna, featuring the iconic Wiener Riesenrad Ferris wheel, amusement park rides, lush green spaces, and numerous sports facilities, making it a popular destination for both tourists and locals.
 2. Danube Island: Danube Island is a long, narrow island in the Danube River, offering a variety of recreational activities such as swimming, sunbathing, cycling, and water sports, as well as hosting several annual events and festivals.
 3. Vienna City Beach Club: Located along the Danube River, the Vienna City Beach Club offers a sandy beach, swimming pools, beach volleyball courts, and a lively atmosphere with music, food, and drinks.
 4. Stadtpark: Stadtpark is a picturesque park in the heart of Vienna, featuring beautiful gardens, walking paths, playgrounds, and monuments, including the famous Johann Strauss statue.
 5. Schönbrunn Palace Gardens: The expansive gardens surrounding the Schönbrunn Palace offer a serene setting for leisurely strolls, picnics, and exploring the various attractions, such as the Gloriette, the Palm House, and the Tiergarten Schönbrunn zoo.
 6. Vienna Woods: The Vienna Woods, or Wienerwald, is a large forested area surrounding the city, providing numerous opportunities for hiking, biking, and enjoying nature.
 7. Kahlenberg: Kahlenberg is a hill in the Vienna Woods, offering stunning panoramic views of the city and the Danube River, as well as hiking trails, a historic church, and a restaurant.
 8. Donaupark: Donaupark is a spacious park located along the Danube River, featuring walking and cycling paths, playgrounds, sports facilities, and the Donauturm observation tower.
 9. Türkenschanzpark: Türkenschanzpark is a beautiful park in Vienna's 18th district, offering a peaceful setting with ponds, fountains, and diverse plant life, as well as playgrounds and sports facilities.
-10. Augarten: Augarten is a historic park in Vienna, featuring Baroque gardens, walking paths, and several cultural institutions, including the Augarten Porcelain Manufactory and the Vienna Boys' Choir," remarked another expat in Vienna, Austria.
+10. Augarten: Augarten is a historic park in Vienna, featuring Baroque gardens, walking paths, and several cultural institutions, including the Augarten Porcelain Manufactory and the Vienna Boys' Choir," said another in Vienna, Austria.

 Other Questions: